TalMogendorff/TalMogendorff/README.md

 ======================================================================================================================================
 -----------------

 I'm a passionate and dedicated Frontend Engineer fueled by a relentless curiosity for technology.
-With a creative mindset and a love for clean, user-centric design, specially in the UI UX world. \n
+With a creative mindset and a love for clean, user-centric design, specially in the UI UX world. </br>
-What Defines Me:
+What Defines Me:  </br>
-Passion for Innovation: I thrive on exploring cutting-edge technologies and leveraging them to create intuitive, sleek, and impactful frontend solutions.
+Passion for Innovation: I thrive on exploring cutting-edge technologies and leveraging them to create intuitive, sleek, and impactful frontend solutions. </br>
-User-Centric Approach: My work is rooted in understanding user behavior, ensuring seamless interactions, and delivering an exceptional user experience.
+User-Centric Approach: My work is rooted in understanding user behavior, ensuring seamless interactions, and delivering an exceptional user experience. </br>
 Collaborative Spirit: I believe in the power of teamwork and collaboration.
-I enjoy working alongside diverse teams, exchanging ideas, and collectively turning concepts into reality
+I enjoy working alongside diverse teams, exchanging ideas, and collectively turning concepts into reality </br>

 * 🌍  I'm based in Israel